gregfavish/angulardemo/README.md

 - Docker!
 Learned to build custom images based off base images created (e.g a linux image with SQL server installed) , starting containers based off these images and lanuching images together using docker compose.
 This allows easy setup of a new environemnt once the docker files are fully working

-- ASP.net API worked well in development but a big pain to "dockerise" (image very large , running windows and linux contianers simultaneously) also much simpler to use docker targeting one OS as targetting both windows and linux on one PC has many pitfalls
+- ASP.net API worked well in development but a big pain to "dockerise" (image very large) also much simpler to use docker targeting one OS as targeting both windows and linux on one PC has many pitfalls

 # Issues encountered